kobotoolbox/docs/_sources/hxl.md.txt

 ## How to use HXL in an XLSForm

 When authoring an XLSForm, simply insert one extra column in any existing spreadsheet and fill it with HXL hashtags identifying the type of information in each column.
-See screenshot for example.
+See below for an example.

 ![image](/images/hxl/xls.png)